RIGHT ROUTE: Saint-Jean-Pied-de-Port ➜ Valcarlos: 11.5km

 Shortly after crossing the bridge in Villafranca the Camino divides.
 The main (easiest and shortest) route continues straight ahead and follows the road along the flat valley floor beside the Río Valcarce.
 Passing through the village of Pereje.

-This (more scenic, hillier and longer) route goes up a narrow, steep street by Peluquería Ana / Hairdresser.
+ALTERNATIVE ROUTE (does not go through Pereje) This (more scenic, hillier and longer) route goes up a narrow, steep street by Peluquería Ana / Hairdresser.
 (It may not be signposted due to vandalism.)
 It passes through beautiful mountainous countryside before rejoining the main route in Trabadelo.
 It has a steep 410m ascent and corresponding descent.
 Yellow arrows are scarce at times.
-Once at the top follow the unpaved road, at two points you will come to junctions where yellow arrows urge you to go right towards the village of Pradela, which is 600m off the Camino, where there is a café and an albergue.
+Once at the top follow the unpaved road.
+This route passes through Pradela where there is a café and an albergue.

 Ascent: 92m Descent: -65m